The Borderlands Pantry: Charro vs. Borracho Beans

 Hey folks, Big B here.

 If you sit down at a BBQ joint in South Texas and they try to serve you a tiny cup of sweet, syrupy baked beans from a can, you’re in the wrong place.
 Down here, the bean is a sacred side dish.
-It’s not just a filler; it’s a savory, brothy, protein-packed masterpiece that was born on the ranches of the vaqueros.
+It’s not just a filler.
+It’s a savory, brothy, protein-packed bowl of gold that was born on the ranches of the vaqueros.

 We’re talking about Charro Beans and their “drunk” cousin, Borracho Beans.
 Today, I’m going to settle the identity crisis once and for all and give you my personal recipe for the best pot of beans you’ll ever cook.